-The following are specific examples of how ConocoPhillips, through its affiliates, ("ConocoPhillips") manages security and human rights in its operations in five countries - Colombia, Indonesia, Libya, Canada, and the United States.
-While coronavirus pandemic restrictions limited various operational activities worldwide in 2021, ConocoPhillips had no incidents of pertinence to the VPSHR during the year.
+The following are specific examples of how ConocoPhillips, through its affiliates, ("ConocoPhillips") manages security and human rights in its operations in Colombia, Libya, Canada, and the United States.
+While coronavirus pandemic restrictions continued to limit some operational activities in parts of the world, ConocoPhillips had no incidents of pertinence to the VPSHR during the year.